 Whether it’s fragrant spring rolls or steaming bowls of phở, Vietnamese cuisine is brimming with delights.
 And you can get knee-deep in tasting them with a unique cooking experience, courtesy of local legend Mr Tu.
 This is a man who truly knows his way around the coastal city of Hoi An, having worked with its Centre for Cultural Heritage for many years.

-Since home-cooked food is the best, you’ll be invited to a family meal at his home before learning how to make some Vietnamese culinary favorites – including rice paper (for spring rolls), spicy fried tofu and more.
+Since home-cooked food is the best, you’ll be invited to a family meal at his home before learning how to make some Vietnamese culinary favourites – including rice paper (for spring rolls), spicy fried tofu and more.
 Cooking isn’t the only ace up Mr Tu’s sleeve: later in the evening, you’ll be serenaded with his guitar performance of popular Vietnamese songs, too.

 Lunch with a luchador in Mexico City

 It’s not every day you get to have lunch with a luchador – Mexico City’s fabled Lucha Libre wrestlers – so prepare for meals to come with extra kick.
 These pop-culture legends are the talk of the capital.
-You’ll find out all about how they train, while also working up an appetite with a duel or two of your own (don’t worry, you’ll face off against fellow travelers, rather than the actual luchador).
+You’ll find out all about how they train, while also working up an appetite with a duel or two of your own (don’t worry, you’ll face off against fellow travellers, rather than the actual luchador).

 Next, it’s time for a street-food lunch together and, of course, Mexico delivers some serious punch in the kitchen department, too.
-Quesadillas, tacos, tortillas and mole sauces: prepare for a veritable feast of flavor, with an authentic taste of some of your favorite guilty pleasures.
+Quesadillas, tacos, tortillas and mole sauces: prepare for a veritable feast of flavour, with an authentic taste of some of your favourite guilty pleasures.
 Come evening, you’ll get to see your lunching companion in action at Arena México, with the flamboyant battle of good versus evil that is a Lucha Libre wrestling show.

 A feast in Colombia’s coffee country